• Skip to primary navigation

 How does a South Tyrolean restaurant boasting one of the most spectacular mountain vistas in the world win your heart?
 One bite at a time.

-NO ONE WOULD fault Malga Schgaguler Schwaige if it rested on its laurels and let its jaw-dropping views do all the wowing.
+No one would fault Malga Schgaguler Schwaige if it rested on its laurels and let its jaw-dropping views do all the wowing.
 After all, the spellbinding sight of the Sassolungo Group storming over the billowy hills of Europe’s largest Alpine pasture — Alpe di Siusi — is enough to make any hiker forget their hunger.

-But sitting back allowing the mountains to do most of the work is not in Walter and Martina Demetz’s character.
+But sitting back and allowing the mountains to do most of the work is not in Walter and Martina Demetz’s character.
 A husband and wife team operating Malga Schgaguler Schwaige since 2016, they delight guests with sumptuous culinary creations and friendly down-to-earth service that makes you feel right at home.

 We first experienced the charm of Malga Schgaguler Schwaige a few years ago on a spring hike across Alpe di Siusi.
 The dishes we enjoyed that day introduced us to the delectable wonders of homemade Alpine cuisine.